10 Ways to Create a Bee Friendly Garden

 “Mankind will not survive the honeybees’ disappearance for more than five years” (Albert Einstein)

 Whilst not disappeared completely, the world’s bee population has been in decline since 2006, and in the UK we have already lost 13 species, with another 35 currently at risk.
-We can all do our bit to help maintain our native bee population by planting bee friendly gardens.
+We can all slightly change our ways and do our bit to help maintain our native bee population by planting bee-friendly gardens.
 This is easily done by adhering to the following general rules:

 1. Plant lots of local plants.
 Plants that are native to the area will be suited to the soil and climate, and the bees will be adapted to them.

 2. Plant a variety of sizes, shapes and colours.
 Bees are particularly attracted to yellow, white, blue and purple flowers, and those with single rows of petals, because they have more nectar.